 1. Dumbbell Bent-Over Row

-- Holding one dumbbell in each hand with an overhand grip, stand upright in the shoulder-width stance.
+- Grab one dumbbell in each hand and stand in the hip-width stance.

-- Bend your torso forward so your chest is parallel to the floor.
-Keep your core tight and back straight.
-That’s the start.
+- Bend your torso forward with your core tight, arms down, and back straight.

-- Row the dumbbells at your sides until you feel the full contraction in your back muscles.
+- Stop when you feel the full contraction in your back.

-- Pause for a couple of seconds and lower the dumbbells to the start.
+- Pause for a couple of seconds, then return dumbbells to the start.
+That’s one rep.

 2. Incline Dumbbell I-Y-T Raises

-The IYT raises is an advanced upper body dumbbell workout.
-It strengthens various muscles simultaneously, especially the back and shoulder.
+The IYT raises is an advanced upper body dumbbell exercise that strengthens multiple muscles simultaneously, particularly the back and shoulder.

-- Set the bench to a 30-degree incline, grab a pair of dumbbells with an overhand grip, and lie on the bench on your stomach with your chest on the edge of it.
+- Set the bench to a 30-degree incline, grab a pair of dumbbells with an overhand grip, and lie prone on the bench with your chest on the edge of it.
 That’s the start.

-- Raise your arms straight in front of you as high as possible.
-That’s an “I” raise.
+- Raise your arms straight in front of you until your front delts are engaged.

 - Bring the dumbbells to the start and then raise your arms slightly outward making a “Y” shape.

 - Lower your arms to the start and then raise the dumbbells out to the sides until you feel a good contraction in your back.
-That’s a “T” raise.
+That’s a “T” raise and your first rep is done.

 3. Dumbbell Deadlift

-The dumbbell deadlift is an integrated full-body workout that helps build strength, muscles, and endurance.
+The dumbbell deadlift is a compound exercise that builds strength, muscles, and endurance.
 It primarily works on posterior chain muscles, such as hamstrings, glutes, and the lower back.
-When done correctly, it efficiently engages back muscles as well.
+When done correctly, it also engages back muscles.

 - Holding one dumbbell in each hand with an overhand grip, stand upright in the hip-width stance.
 Brace your core and maintain an upright posture.